AndersDJohnson/redux-reducer-async/README.md

 # redux-reducer-async

 Create redux reducers for async behaviors of multiple actions.
+Be DRY & reduce boilerplate.

-Manages properties on state for loading, success, and error cases.
+Standardize state schema with managed properties for loading, success, and error cases.

 By default, we support the conventions of [`redux-promise-middleware`][redux-promise-middleware] and [FSA].